rasyidstat/nusantr/README.md

 `nusantr` is an R package which contains:

 -   Indonesia map in spatial data frame format (Indonesia map should be downloaded first on [GADM](https://gadm.org/))
--   Datasets related to Indonesia such as: Transjakarta data, Indonesia name data, etc.
+-   Datasets related to Indonesia such as: Transjakarta data, KRL data, Indonesia name data, etc.
 -   A simple function to convert [NIK](https://en.wikipedia.org/wiki/Indonesian_identity_card) to location, gender and birthdate.

 Installation